In UAE, Unit Linked Plans are available as Whole of Life Insurance.

 Similarly, structured products offer a unique risk-reward trade-off when two or more financial instruments are combined.

 A Structured Product is a tailor-made/ pre-packaged investment with a specific maturity date and a defined objective.

-Common objectives of a Structured product is either to provide a regular income or an addition to the capital on maturity with full or partial capital protection.
+Common objectives of a Structured product are either to provide a regular income or an addition to the capital on maturity with full or partial capital protection.

 They typically use traditional assets like stocks or bonds or indices with a derivative to achieve the desired objective on maturity after a certain number of years.

 A structured note is typically issued by large International Private banks like Credit Suisse, Morgan Stanley, BNP Paribas, DBS, BBVA, JP Morgan, etc.